 So, back to the example of the new saw blade.
 An advance could be a change in the material the blade is made from, it could be an improved way of stamping out the shapes, it could be a blade that stays sharp longer, or sharpens itself while you cut, or prevents kick-back.
 All of these are advances in the product, but none argue that SR&ED activities took place.
 But if you document how one day you noticed how some materials tend to kick back, but others don’t.
 And you document that it seemed when the blade was missing a few teeth it kicked back less, and that made you think a blade with gaps in the teeth could help prevent kick-back.
 And then you make a plan to find out if this is true by making blades with gaps and testing them.
 And then you follow the plan and record your results, and can describe what you think is happening… Well then you have an SR&ED claim.

 And here’s the kicker.
-If you wanted to build a new saw blade for any reason, if you planned to do it as an SR&ED project instead of just throwing money and resources at it, the Government of Canada will probably be happy to pay a nice chunk of the bill.
+If you wanted to build a new saw blade for any reason, if you planned to do it as an SR&ED project instead of just throwing money and resources at it, the Government of Canada will probably be happy to pay a nice chunk of the development costs.